Professor-G/pyBIA/docs/source/Examples.rst

 Examples
 ========
-While we configured pyBIA for astrophysical image filtering, the program modules can be called directly to create any type image classifier.
+While we configured pyBIA for astrophysical image filtering, the program modules can be called directly to create any type of image classifier.

 Example 1: Ecological Application
 -----------